gradjitta/gradjitta/README.md

 ### Hello world 👋

-- 🔭 Currently working on text summarization models
+- 🔭 Currently working/learning about distributed training on multiple nodes
-- 🌱 Now learning Robotics Software Engineering (in Udacity)
 - 💬 Ask me about NLP and Deep RL

 <!--